umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 ::

-  sudo apt-get install postfix postfix-mysql sasl2-bin libsasl2-2 libsasl2-modules openssl mailutils procmail dovecot-mysql dovecot-imapd dovecot-pop3d
+  yum remove sendmail
+  yum install postfix cyrus-sasl cyrus-sasl-devel cyrus-sasl-gssapi cyrus-sasl-md5 cyrus-sasl-plain dovecot

 This will install the Postfix mail server, the Dovecot IMAP and POP daemons, and several supporting packages that provide services related to authentication.
 You will be prompted to choose a system mail name for Postfix, make sure this should be a fully qualified domain name (FQDN) that points to your server's IP address.
 I will use example.yourdomain.com in this setup.